Wade Clark • January 04, 2018

 With BoxCast, we offer a feature called Low Latency Preview, which can help you monitor and troubleshoot the audio of your broadcast.

 Buzzing or audio noise can come from a lot of things.
 It can come from the cables, audio mixer, or directly from the source audio, like a microphone or another sound source.
-Here is how to find out what is causing the buzz and troubleshoot it:
+This post goes into more detail on what might be causing the buzz and how to troubleshoot those kinds of issues: